deriggi/RUNorthArcPy/README.md

 {"centroid":[67.11519357832525,36.70581137062923]}
 ```

+### Project 2 - Creating a CSV from a Shapefile and Displaying it on Geojson.IO

 The second task introduces a site called geojson.io which makes it easy to make a web map from common spatial data
 formats.
 Students modify their scripts to produce CSV files and then simply drag them onto the geojson.io page